Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 	git push
 	```

 1. While Bob is editing the site, Alice is, too.
 She decides to add a nav bar to the page.
-This will require her to modify two files: **index.html** and **site.css**. `cd` to the "Alice" directory and configure Git to use Alice's credentials:
+This requires her to modify two files: **index.html** and **site.css**. `cd` to the "Alice" directory and configure Git to use Alice's credentials:

 	```bash
 	cd ../Alice